ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

         "sinon-chai": "^2.10.0"
       },

-Now we can run 'npm test' to confirm we've got the framework set up.
+Now we can run 'npm test' to confirm we've got the framework.
-There aren't any tests to run yet, but just getting a no-tests-found error is progress: it means we've got npm finding Mocha and that Mocha is looking for tests.

     # create the tests dir mentioned in package.json's 'scripts' section
     charles@calliope:~/src/transmission/web$ mkdir tests